 - Mix the eggs with the buttermilk – add the chocolate mix & the egg mix to the dry ingredients and stir together, try not to over mix it – it should be thick but runny when finished and no flour lumps!

 - Pour the mixture into the two tins and bake in the oven for 35-40 minutes (can take a little longer in some ovens) once baked leave to cool in the tin and remove afterwards, or leave for 10-15 minutes and cool on a wire rack for a softer cake.

-- For the Frosting – Beat the butter with an electric mixer for a couple of minutes to loosen it – gradually beat in the icing sugar until well combined, and add in the Baileys a spoonful at a time whilst beating.
+- Beat the butter with an electric mixer for a couple of minutes to loosen it – gradually beat in the icing sugar until well combined, and add in the Baileys a spoonful at a time whilst beating.

-- Sprinkle on some sprinkles, and add on some Baileys Truffles!
+- Sprinkle on some sprinkles, and add on some Baileys truffles!
 Enjoy!

-This recipe does contain coffee, but don’t fear, you can’t taste the coffee.
+- This recipe does contain coffee, but don’t fear, you can’t taste the coffee.
 I still 100% recommend including it in the recipe.
 You MUST also use dark chocolate in the sponge, otherwise the mixture will be too thin.

-You can of course use other Irish Cream Liqueurs, but I much prefer Baileys!
+- You can of course use other Irish Cream liqueurs, but I much prefer Baileys!
 Also, try some of the other flavoured Baileys as they all work the same!

-This chocolate sponge is originally based on a recipe from BBC Good Food.
-The Baileys Buttercream came from my Baileys Cupcakes post!
+- This chocolate sponge is originally based on a recipe from BBC Good Food.
+The Baileys buttercream came from my Baileys Cupcakes post!

-This cake will last in an airtight container for 3 days!
+- This cake will last in an airtight container for 3 days!

-Find my other Cake and Christmas Recipes on my Recipes Page!
+Find my other recipes on my Recipes Page!

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.